 Comprehensive Guide to Evidence-Based Autism Treatment Options in 2025

-What Makes a Treatment 'Evidence-Based'?
+What is 'Evidence-Based'?

-- Established treatments: Sufficient evidence demonstrating effectiveness
+- Established treatments: Often have sufficient evidence of effectiveness

 Applied Behavior Analysis (ABA): The Gold Standard